-At your dog’s regular checkup, your veterinarian will most likely perform a physical exam.
+At your dog’s regular checkup, your veterinarian will perform a physical exam.
 Sometimes this exam is enough for your veterinarian to suspect hip dysplasia.
 In other cases, it is up to you, as the owner, to let your veterinarian know that your dog is experiencing discomfort.

 The definitive diagnosis usually comes with a radiograph (x-ray).
-Your veterinarian will take radiographs of your dog’s hips to determine the degree and severity of the hip dysplasia, which will help him determine the best course of treatment for your dog.
+Your veterinarian will take radiographs of your dog’s hips to determine the degree and severity of the hip dysplasia, which will help determine the best course of treatment for your dog.

 Treating Hip Dysplasia in Dogs

 There are quite a few treatment options for hip dysplasia in dogs, ranging from lifestyle modifications to surgery.